Bohdan-Khomtchouk/Biochat/README.md

 # Biochat

-`Biochat` aims at providing an interactive workbench for biological databases (e.g., [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov), [miRBase](http://www.mirbase.org/), [TCGA](https://cancergenome.nih.gov/), [Human Epigenome Atlas](https://www.genboree.org/epigenomeatlas/index.rhtml), etc.) to learn to communicate with each other by matching and pairing data records across the biological data-verse (terabytes of publicly available data).  `Biochat` operates based on efficient categorization and pairing of similar items (e.g., words that describe data records) into groups.
+`Biochat` aims at providing an interactive workbench for biological databases (e.g., [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov), [miRBase](http://www.mirbase.org/), [TCGA](https://cancergenome.nih.gov/), [Human Epigenome Atlas](https://www.genboree.org/epigenomeatlas/index.rhtml), etc.) to learn to communicate with each other by matching and pairing data records across the biological data-verse (terabytes of publicly available data).  `Biochat` is written in Common Lisp and operates based on efficient categorization and pairing of similar items (e.g., words that describe data records) into groups.
 It is basically the high performance computing (HPC) data science equivalent of the chemistry saying "like dissolves like."

 ## Significance